mathieu-lacage/goggles/README.md

 ![Lens model viewed in OpenSCAD](/doc/assets/lens.png)

 The lens is made out of Acrylic (AKA PMMA, Plexiglas).
-Ideally, we could make it out a single sheet of 6mm Acrylic and cut the right profile on the sides of this sheet but this would require tools I do not have (and I am not even sure it is possible).

-Instead, I chose to make these lenses out of two parts cut from sheets of 3mm Acrylic:
+I could program my Lab's CNC to use its 4th rotating axis to mill the sides of a single sheet of 6mm acrylic but that would be a bit complicated so, instead, I chose to make these lenses out of two parts cus from sheets of 3mm acrylic, that are later glued together.

 The svg included in the release contains paths that can be loaded into an Origin router and cut from Acrylic sheets: